kudobuilder/kudo/keps/0004-add-testing-infrastructure.md

 #### Tags/Release

+- All unit, integration, and framework tests are run.
 - Build process occurs to deploy the image at `kudobuilder/controller:latest`.
 - Create the YAML to deploy Kudo, and package up to store in GitHub Release